ocaml-gospel/gospel/docs/docs/language/constant-specifications.md

 (*@ ensures Array.length argv >= 1 *)
 ```

-These clauses hold at the end of evaluating the surrounding module.
+These clauses hold at the end the surrounding module evaluation.